tonietto/purity/readme.md

 ### Why?

 - Comes with the perfect prompt character.
 Author went through the whole Unicode range to find it.
-- Shows `git` branch and whether it's dirty using the [fastest](https://gist.github.com/3898739) method available.
+- Shows `git` status info.
 - Prompt character turns red if the last command didn't exit with `0`.
 - Command execution time will be displayed if it exceeds the set threshold.
 - Username and host only displayed when in an SSH session.
-- Shows the current path in the title and the [current directory and command](screenshot-title-cmd.png) when a process is running.
+- Shows the current path in the title and the current directory and command when a process is running.
 - Makes an excellent starting point for your own custom prompt.